heartnest/playground/README.md

 PlaygroundOfHeartNest
 ====
-Is tended to be the playground of note which illustrate the usage of
+It's intended to be the playground of note which illustrates the usage of
 - string
 - array
 - dictionary
+- class declaration
 - and many more